YMCA College of Physical Education: History

 The YMCA Madras was started in 1920 and it started its academic operation from the year 1931, as a first Physical Education college of South Asia with two academic programmes, 'Certificate in Physical Education' and 'Diploma in Physical Education' affiliated to the University of Madras.

 Campus

 The college, originally located in George Town, a prominent central business district of Chennai, and later shifted to Royapettah.
-The Nandanam campus of the College, spread over 64.5 acres (261,000 m²) of land, houses several classrooms, gymnasiums, laboratories, a computer centre, a library, and an open-air theatre.
+The Nandanam campus of the College, spread over 64.5 acres (261,000 m2) of land, houses several classrooms, gymnasiums, laboratories, a computer centre, a library, and an open-air theatre.

 Course

 The college offers undergraduates, postgraduates, diploma and other certificate courses in Physical education and sports sciences.
-Bachelor Of Mobility Science (B.M.S) programme is recognized by Rehabilitation Council of India (RCI).
+The Bachelor of Mobility Science (B.M.S) programme is recognized by Rehabilitation Council of India (RCI).